efoster9/interactive-web/unit-3-advanced-dom/U3LA2.1/U3LA2.1.md

 **Practice Activities**

+**Mild**

 - Create a new class called `special` in the `style.css`.
 Give it either a special shadow color or border color.
 In the `index.html`, assign your favorite 3 fruits the `special` class name.
 When these buttons are clicked, add some special text to the results.
 For example, if Banana is special, it should say, "Enjoy your Banana Smoothie! 🍌"
+- Implement a pricing scheme and include the total price on the webpage.
+Make sure the first 3 toppings are free and then add `0.50` cents extra for each one after that.

+**Medium**

+- Add a small / medium / large toggle that can only be one thing at a time.
+There are many ways to do this, for example with a `querySelectorAll()`, with a form and _radio buttons_, and more.
+Change the price according to the selection.
+- Refactor the webpage to be an order form, and gather more info from the customer.

+**Spicy**

+- `querySelectorAll()` doesn't actually return an array so map and filter, for example, don't work!
+It returns something called a _Node List_.
+Look up `Array.from()` and refactor the code so that `map()` is used instead of `forEach()`.
 - Pop on the screen reader and fix up the `index.html` so that the website is more accessible.
+Test that your order form works by navigating through the page while your screen is covered.

 ### Wrap Up (\~5 minutes)

 If you'd like time to collect their work, this would also be a good time.
 If you are not using Repl.it Teams for Education, a great way to collect projects quickly is a Google Form where they submit their link as well as any reflection questions.

-Before students leave, ask them to one of the following questions on an easily collectable paper:

 - What is made easier when using `querySelectorAll()`?
 What is more challenging?
 - When was a moment you got stuck today?
 What did you do to unstick?